Indoor Plants

 Search styleVisual identification with related everyday scanners in one appGeneral reverse image and web searchPlant-first identification and care workflow

-• Low-light photos can hide leaf texture, variegation, and stem shape.
-A houseplant scanner may return broad matches instead of a confident species name.
+• Low-light photos can hide leaf texture, variegation, and stem shape, so a houseplant scanner may return broad matches instead of a confident species name.

 • Rare cultivars and young plants can look almost identical.
 The identifier may confuse juvenile monstera, pothos, philodendron, and scindapsus varieties.